yourapp/components/default.py

 """

-If is implemented as a queue that is sent to the client after thee public method returns.
-The client they calls all scheduled callbacks with the provided arguments.
+It is implemented as a queue that is sent to the client after the public method returns.
+The client then calls all scheduled callbacks with the provided arguments.

 Arguments must be of the same types as our extended JSON, see public attributes for details.